-I am the Doris Zemurry Stone Professor of Modern Literary and Historical Studies, Professor of Political Science, and affiliated with the Gender, Sexuality, and Women's Studies Program at Union College in Schenectady, New York.
-I am a feminist political theorist interested in how political thinkers connect the interpretation and political meanings of particular bodies with broader political, social, and economic inequalities.
+I am the Doris Zemurry Stone Professor of Modern Literary and Historical Studies, Professor of Political Science, affiliated with the Gender, Sexuality, and Women's Studies Program, and currently director of Africana Studies at Union College in Schenectady, New York.
+I am interested in feminist literary criticism, feminist interpretations of the history of political thought, and feminist film studies.

-I recently edited and published Fifty-One Key Feminist Thinkers (Routledge, 2016) which features 51 prominent and emerging feminist thinkers with short, lively, and sometimes surprising essays on 51 historical and contemporary feminist thinkers.
+More recently, I edited Fifty-One Key Feminist Thinkers (Routledge, 2016) which features 51 prominent and emerging feminist thinkers with short, lively, and sometimes surprising essays on 51 historical and contemporary feminist thinkers.

-For more information and access to past articles visit my academia.edu page
+For more information and access to published articles, please visit my academia.edu page

 Department of Political Science